SwiftGen/SwiftGen/Documentation/Creating-your-templates.md

 ## Printing a template, creating a new template

-You can use the `swiftgen templates cat <subcommand> <templatename>` command to print the template of that given name for that given subcommand to `stdout`. e.g. `swiftgen templates cat fonts swift3` will print to your terminal the template that would be used if you invoke `fonts` with `template: swift3`.
+You can use the `swiftgen templates cat <subcommand> <templatename>` command to print the template of that given name for that given subcommand to `stdout`. e.g. `swiftgen templates cat fonts swift4` will print to your terminal the template that would be used if you invoke `fonts` with `template: swift4`.

 You can use this feature to easily create a new template from an existing one.
 In particular, the easiest way to create your own templates is to:

-* duplicate an existing template by dumping it into a new file like this: `swiftgen templates cat fonts swift3 >my-custom-fonts-template.stencil`
+* duplicate an existing template by dumping it into a new file like this: `swiftgen templates cat fonts swift4 >my-custom-fonts-template.stencil`
 * then edit the new `my-custom-fonts-template.stencil` file to make your modifications to that template
-* Once you've done this you can then simply use `templatePath: my-custom-fonts-template.stencil` to use you customized template!
+* Once you've done this you can then simply use `templatePath: my-custom-fonts-template.stencil` in your configuration file to use you customized template!

 ## Templates Format, Nodes and Filters